RubenSab/Stackade/README.md

 Stackade is a high-level, stack based, interpreted language.
 It features a tiny core consisting of a few primitives and built in operators coupled with a **stack** and a **namespace**.

+> IMPORTANT: tecnically every language element is a stack operator or it's made from stack operators, as *even data types* get executed by pushing themselves to the stack.

 ## 1.1.
 Stack and Namespaces

 The **Stack** and **Namespaces** are central to Stackade: